• Skip to primary navigation

 Legal aid helps to pay for otherwise unaffordable legal costs.

-Scotland must open legal aid to community groups, NGOs and public interest litigation on environmental matters.
+Scotland must amend Regulation 15 to ensure that legal aid is available for public interest litigation on environmental matters.

 Latest legal aid briefing